winter-code/Goals/README.md

 - [ ] work in a place where you feel accepted/included

-- [ ] work with people who share your values (this involves knowing what your values are! :) )
+- [ ] work with people who share your values (this involves knowing what your values are! :) - Fairness, Joy, Learning, Determination)

 - [x] work with people who are very experienced / skilled

-- [ ] have good health insurance / benefits
+- [x] have good health insurance / benefits

 - [ ] make X amount of money